ouspg/CompSec/README.md

 <details open><summary>Details</summary>

- * Enroll to the course
+ * Enroll in the course

  * Find course's Moodle page from University's [Moodle](https://moodle.oulu.fi/course/search.php?search=computer+security)

- * Find a link whereof you can receive and create a private repository containing all the return template folders.
+ * Find a link where you can receive and create a private repository containing all the return template folders.
 You are expected to answer for given templates and store your actual work in this repository.

- * Create GitHub account, if you don't have one already, and create this private repository from the link.
+ * Create a GitHub account, if you don't have one already, and create this private repository from the link.

  * You can see deadlines below.
-They are same in the Moodle.
+They are the same in Moodle.
 There might be exceptions for ChipWhisperer.

  * Complete as many tasks as you wish and update your repository accordingly.
-Check the grading table found in each labs instructions on what you have to complete in order to earn the grade of your choosing
+Check the grading table found in each labs instructions on what you have to complete to earn the grade of your choosing

- * Push your changes to your repository before deadline, and return link to your repository to corresponding return box of the lab in Moodle.
+ * Push your changes to your repository before the deadline, and return the link to your repository to the corresponding return box of the lab in Moodle.

 Check [cheat sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) if you need a refresher on how to use Git.
 Some basic commands below